IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

   ...
 }
 ```
+What we've done here is that the Custom Resource has effectively
+changed the desired state.
+We do this by setting the deployment's replicas value to be the value that the user sets
+in the custom resource.
+This is changing the desired state of the cluster to be the same as the desired state of the custom
+resource.

 If all goes well, the spec is updated, and we requeue.
 Otherwise, we return an error.
 Again this is important.
 We always want to requeue after we update the state of the cluster.
 If the actual state is equal to the desired state,
 then we do not have to requeue.